 . . .and loved it.
 Except for making corrections, which was often.
 Typewriter erasers never did their job well.
 The paper usually ended up full of holes.
 The great invention, whiteout, was a major improvement.
 But if the typist didn't wait long enough for it to dry, muddy text would slog its way through squishy ridges of whiteout.

-Lois Kennis won the American Christian Fiction Writers Virginia 2020 Crown Award for Rise on Eagle's Wings, as well as the 2020 Cascade Writing Contest (Oregon Christian Writers) for Unpublished Contemporary Fiction Book.
+Lois Kennis is the 2022 Christian Genre Winner in the international Page Turner Awards.
+In 2021, she was Writing Award Finalist in Page Turner Awards.
+In 2020 she won the American Christian Fiction Writers Virginia 2020 Crown Award for Rise on Eagle's Wings, and also won the 2020 Cascade Writing Contest (Oregon Christian Writers) for Unpublished Contemporary Fiction Book.
 She was a semifinalist in the Hidden River Arts Eludia Award 2020.
 In 2019, she was a semifinalist in the national ACFW Genesis Contest, a finalist in Serious Writer's Writer of the Year, and won second place in contemporary fiction in the Write to Publish Conference.
 In 2018, she won second place for contemporary novel in the North Carolina Christian Writers Conference, and in 2017 she was a semifinalist in the Tucson Festival of Books.

 Women's Fiction Writers Association